 # install on other systems using https://www.wireguard.com/install/#installation

-# to enable the kernel relaying/forwarding ability on bounce servers
+# to enable kernel forwarding on bounce servers

 echo "net.ipv4.ip_forward = 1" | sudo tee -a /etc/sysctl.conf